stephband/scribe/README.md

 ## Download

-Scribe 0.3 is a recent rewrite, and does not yet have a release build.
+Scribe 0.3 is a rewrite, and does not yet have a release build.
 Development builds are kept in the `build/` folder.